-This means that - subject to observing other Coronavirus / COVID-19 precautions (see below) - the collection and distribution of vehicles, including from dealerships and auction houses, remains permitted, while the business of vehicle sales and the carrying on of auctions are prohibited.
+This means that - subject to observing other Coronavirus / COVID-19 precautions (see below) - the collection, delivery and distribution of vehicles and parts, including from dealerships and auction houses, remains permitted, while the business of vehicle sales from showrooms and the carrying on of auctions are prohibited (except for on-line activities).
+Vehicles and parts may still be collected, delivered and distributed to and from customers and businesses, including in regard to the sale of vehicles and parts, especially so for key workers.